SebastiaanJohn/knn-memory-clipcap/blogpost.md

 # Results
 <!-- Results of your work (link that part with the code in the jupyter notebook) -->

-The table below shows the
+The table below shows the results of our ClipMemCap model compared to our three baseline models.

 |                 | __ClipMemCap__ | __Baseline #1__ | __Baseline #2__ | __Baseline #3__ |
 |-----------------|----------------|-----------------|-----------------|-----------------|